It’s been said (by an unknown number of laypeople) that very stinky farts mean GOOD health.

 And we all know that farts smell the worst when they are passed by someone other than yourself.

-But (no pun intended) whether your health is good, decent or bad, the state of your health will not effect the smell of your gas.
+But (no pun intended) whether your health is good, decent or bad, the state of your health will not affect the smell of your gas.

 Dr. Tavel’s medical research includes over 125 publications, editorials and book reviews in peer-reviewed national medical journals.
 He was formerly director of the cardiac rehabilitation program at St. Vincent Hospital in Indiana. mortontavel.com